-The DFA Executive has determined that strike pay will be \$840/week paid out every two weeks.
-Strike pay is paid by the DFA and is payable seven days a week, although pickets (virtual and physical) would only operate five days per week.
+Strike pay is paid by the DFA to everyone who works their full weekly shifts on picket or other strike duties.
+You will be paid for seven days per week (even though strike duties will only operate five days per week).
+Pay is issued every two weeks.
 Strike pay is not taxable.
 Also, there are no deductions from strike pay for union dues, benefits premium, or pension.
 The DFA will pay the full premium for your benefits during job action.
 We do not contribute to Members' pension plan.